symbiote-h2020/SymbIoTeSecurity/README-javadev.md

 ComponentSecurityHandler componentSecurityHandler = ComponentSecurityHandlerFactory.getComponentSecurityHandler(coreAAMAddress, keystorePath, keystorePassword, clientId, localAAMAddress, alwaysUseLocalAAMForValidation, componentOwnerUsername, componentOwnerPassword);
 ```

-#### Platform AAM certificate store
-SymbioteSecurity contains class [PlatformAAMCertificateKeystoreFactory.java](https://github.com/symbiote-h2020/SymbIoTeSecurity/blob/develop/src/main/java/eu/h2020/symbiote/security/helpers/PlatformAAMCertificateKeyStoreFactory.java) that allows you to retrieve keystore for your AAM.
-You need to modify the parameters in the main method (after you have registered your platformOwner account and the platform itself in the SymbioteCore) and after running it, it will generate the keystore that you can copy to your platform AAM deployment.

 #### SecurityRequest and API
-The SecurityRequest (available here [SecurityRequest.java](https://github.com/symbiote-h2020/SymbIoTeSecurity/blob/develop/src/main/java/eu/h2020/symbiote/security/communication/payloads/SecurityRequest.java)) can be split into the following HTTP security headers for communication.
+The SecurityRequest (available here [SecurityRequest.java](https://github.com/symbiote-h2020/SymbIoTeSecurity/blob/develop/src/main/java/eu/h2020/symbiote/security/communication/payloads/SecurityRequest.java)) is split into the following HTTP security headers for communication.
 We also offer convenience converters on how to consume the SecurityRequest on your business API and how to prepare one for attaching to a REST request.
 ```java
 // timestamp header
 public static final String SECURITY_CREDENTIALS_TIMESTAMP_HEADER = "x-auth-timestamp";